 That all changed with the launch of the DD-500 digital delay and now they have done a similar job for reverb and modulation pedals with the RV-500 and the MD-500.

-The RV-500 is a three-footswitch pedal that’s based around stored patches.
+The RV-500 reverb pedal is a three-footswitch unit that’s based around stored patches.
 There’s a Normal setting that sees the first two footswitches recalling patches stored in banks (accessed by stepping on two footswitches together) with the third footswitch assigned to Tap Tempo or a control function within a patch like bringing the shimmer in and out or adding delay to the reverb.